 Pathological gambling is a condition that should be taken seriously and deserves the attention of health experts.
 Thankfully, attitudes towards problem gamblers have evolved and your struggle is recognized as a valid medical concern.

 With the help of your family, friends, peer groups, a helpline, or treatment facility, you can make sure that you deal with your impulses and control your cravings.

 By following your healthcare professional advice and building a safe environment for yourself, you can not only learn to live with a gambling addiction but outlive it.
 You can do better, and your friends, family, and people you love believe in you.

 Problem gambling, also known as compulsive gambling, pathological gambling, or gambling addiction in laymen’s terms, is a mental health issue that affects close to 0.5% of the population.
 It’s characterized by the compulsive need to spend money on gambling and gambling without a stop.

 Yes, gambling addiction is a type of impulse control disorder and is a recognized mental health problem.
 Sufferers cannot control themselves from making potentially perilous decisions that impact their livelihoods, mental, and physical well-being.

 Find a therapist, use self-exclusion tools, and join a support group.
 Fighting gambling addiction and avoiding relapsing is a lifetime battle.
 With proper nurturing and guidance, you can avoid returning to pathological gambling, though.

-Healthcare facilities, free clinics, non-for-profit organizations all offer help in dealing with problem gambling.
+Healthcare facilities, free clinics, and non-for-profit organizations all offer help in dealing with problem gambling.
 Pathological gamblers can find numerous organizations willing to help, including GamblersAnonymous, GamCare, GamStop, and more.

-Cognitive-behavioral therapy, peer groups, gambling addiction treatment programs are among the most popular choices.
+Cognitive-behavioral therapy, peer groups, and gambling addiction treatment programs are among the most popular choices.
 Self-help is another viable option with free clinics offering pro-bono help to problem gamblers.